JohnKearney2020/goFar/README.md

 - Images populate based on the colors selected by the user
 - Hovering over the featured image gives users a zoom in view of the product
 - This was acomplished using [Pure React Carousel](https://github.com/express-labs/pure-react-carousel) by Express Labs
+- Some products have videos and are included in the carousel.
+Clicking the video opens a modal that plays an embedded YouTube video

 <p align="center">
   <img width="" src="frontend/public/images/markdown/imageCarousel.gif">